peterpjaspers/yet-another-make/doc/design_overview.md

 # Introduction

-This document gives a detailed overview of the design of YAM.
+This document describes the design of YAM.

-The document is intended to be read by the users of YAM and by the developers working on design and implementation of YAM.
-Some sections are primarily targeted to YAM developers.
-These sections are identified as such.
+The document is intended to be read by the developers working on the design and implementation of YAM.
+The document may also be interesting for users that want to gain a deeper understanding of YAM.

-The document focusses on definition of terms and concepts.
- ***Bold italic font*** is used when defining a new term.
- Terms are defined before they are used.
+ ***Bold italic font*** is used when a new term is defined.
+Most terms are defined before they are used, else a reference to the definition of the term is provided.
 The document is therefore best read sequentially.

 The design of YAM is mostly about:
 - its Directed Acyclic Graph (DAG)